-- As observed at all stations, dissolved oxygen concentrations slowly decreased as water temperature increased until the last week of deployment when water temperatures dropped and dissolved oxygen began to increase.
-All values remained above the CCME guidelines for other life stages of cold water biota.
+- As observed at all stations, dissolved oxygen concentrations continued to increase as water temperatures decreased.
+All values remained above the CCME guidelines for early and other life stages of cold water biota.

 All hydrometric data is provisional and is subject to correction.
 Please consult Water Survey of Canada for finalized data and interpretation.